FAQ

 Once you are recruited by one of our partnering companies.

 The registration fee needs to be paid before your first meeting interview with the Bali Work Group team.
-However, this fee will be deducted from your final program package with us.

 Where are the internships located?